-In AC 2018-2019, the target was not met.
-64 out of 115 students (56%) met the expected 80% benchmark.
-Analysis of 2018-2019 results indicate the following issues are related to why the expected benchmark may not have been met, including:
+In AC 2019- 2020, the target was not met, as 59 out of 85 students (70%) met the expected 80% benchmark.
+Analysis of 2019-2020 results indicate the following issues related to why the expected benchmark may not have been met, including:

-- 1. The CFS program is a new program at the university and has the option of 100% online completion.
-AC 2018-2019 was only the second year of the program.
-CFS 1070 was only offered online in AC 2018-2019. - 2.
-CFS is not a "first time in college" program.
-Instead, most CFS students transition into the program from other fields. - 3.
-CFS 1070 is the program's mandated introductory course and its content and rigor may be unfamiliar to some students. - 4.
-CFS students are required to earn a minimum grade of "C" (70%) in CFS 1070, additionally, the required program GPA is a 2.25. - 5.
-The average CFS student is non-traditional in nature; many are working adults with families and careers, and it is possible they are consumed with other life responsibilities. - 6.
-29 of the 115 students enrolled in the course (23%) failed to submit the assignment.
+- 1. The CFS program is a new program at the university and is offered 100% online. - 2.
+CFS 1070 is the program's mandated introductory course, and its content and rigor may be unfamiliar to some students. - 3.
+CFS students are required to earn a minimum grade of "C" (70%) in CFS 1070, additionally, the required program GPA is a 2.25. - 4.
+The average CFS student is non-traditional in nature; many are working adults with families and careers, and it is possible they are consumed with other life responsibilities. - 5.
+23% of students enrolled in CFS 1070 failed to submit the assignment.

-Based on analysis of the 2018-2019 results, faculty made the following changes in 2019-2020 to drive the cycle of improvement.
-Faculty improved the informational delivery in CFS 1070.
-The course has traditionally been taught by an adjunct faculty member; however, in 2019-2020, a tenure-track full-time faculty member was sought to teach CFS 1070 and the course was offered online in a format aligned with online course delivery standards as established by Quality Matters.
+Based on analysis of the 2019-2020 results, faculty made the following changes in 2020-2021 to drive the cycle of improvement:

+To improve the informational delivery in CFS 1070, the course will be taught by a tenure-track faculty member.
+The course has traditionally been taught by an adjunct faculty member.

+• The course was offered online in a format aligned with online course delivery standards as established by Quality Matters.
 In Fall of 2019, a new program coordinator worked to support the instructor teaching the course.
 The new program coordinator worked with the faculty, who knows the course and has the professional dispositions to effectively assist in improving student performance.
 Faculty ensured students were provided additional clarity regarding this key assessment.
 This change had a direct impact on the student's ability to demonstrate knowledge of the NCFR Ethical Principles and Guidelines for Family Scientists.